snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 In particular, you will need to modify the `host`, `port`, `dbname`, `username` and `password` fields.

-<h3><a name="super">5.2 The super api key</a></h3>
+<h3><a name="super">5.2 The super API key</a></h3>

 Once your `application.conf` file is filled in  properly you can launch the server and the necessary tables (`apikeys` and `schemas`) will be created automatically.

-One thing you will need to do is add a `super` api key manually to the database.
+One thing you will need to do is add a `super` API key manually to the database.
-This api key will be used to generate your clients' api keys.
+This API key will be used to generate your clients' API keys.

 {% highlight sql %}
 insert into apikeys (uid, vendor, permission, createdat) values ('an-uuid', 'a.vendor', 'super', current_timestamp);
 {% endhighlight %}

-<h3><a name="keygen">5.3 The api key generation service</a></h3>
+<h3><a name="keygen">5.3 The API key generation service</a></h3>

-Once your super api key has been created, you will be able to use it to generate api keys for your clients through the api key generation service.
+Once your super API key has been created, you will be able to use it to generate api keys for your clients through the API key generation service.

-This service is as simple to use as the schema service and catalog service.
+This service is as simple to use as the schema service and validation service.

-To generate a read and write pair of keys for a specific vendor prefix simply send a POST request with this url using your super api key in a `api-key` HTTP
+To generate a read and write pair of keys for a specific vendor prefix/owner simply send a POST request with this URL using your super API key in an `api_key` HTTP header:
-header:

 ```
-/apikeygen?owner=the.owner.in.question
+HOST/api/auth/keygen
 ```

+As with the schema service, you have the choice of how you want to pass the new API keys' owner :

+* through the request body
+* through a form entry named `owner`
+* through a query parameter named `owner`

+For example, through a query parameter:

+{% highlight bash %}
+curl \
+  HOST/api/auth/keygen \
+  -X POST \
+  -H "api_key: your_super_api_key" \
+  -d "owner=com.snowplow"
+{% endhighlight %}

-You should receive a json response like this one:
+You should receive a JSON response like this one:

 {% highlight json %}
 {